jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I publish the results.
 Some colleagues adopt it.
 Others resist.

 "Too much trouble," they say.
-"Unproven Dr. Lister."
+"Unproven, Dr. Lister."

 Several saved.
 The evidence talks.